EuroProofNet/europroofnet.github.io/_pages/grants.md

   - Working plan (max 500 words)
   - Expected outputs and contribution to the Action MoU [objectives and deliverables](../description) (max 500 words).
 Clearly indicate the main WG it contributes to.
 - A letter from the host confirming that he or she will receive the applicant.
-- A quote for the travel (screen capture).
+- A quote for the travel in euros (screen capture).

 Be careful to check flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking